Earl Dwire

 Earl Dwire (October 3, 1883 – January 16, 1940), born Earl Dean Dwire, was an American character actor who appeared in more than 150 movies between 1921 and his death in 1940.

+Biography

 Dwire acted for three years in stock theater with companies in Portland and Seattle.
 In December 1912, he joined the American Theater company in Spokane, Washington, and shortly after was named the company's manager when the previous manager resigned.
 In 1921, he acted with, and was the director of, the Wright Players.